DEMOCRACYONGOING

 THE CASE

 The lawsuit alleges that County Executive Blakeman’s program is illegal under New York law and a waste of public resources.
+The plaintiffs in the case — two Nassau County lawmakers — are asking the court to disband the militia, declare it illegal, and stop all public spending on it.

 THE TEAM